Estimated reading time: 24 minutes

 Trekkers curious about Nepal’s culture can gain knowledge and share cultural experiences on the trek.
 While visiting the beautiful and popular villages of Ulleri, Ghorepani and Ghandruk, trekkers can meet local people from different ethnicities, especially the Gurungs and Magars, famous for the Gurkha regiment.

 On this trek, Ghorepani Poon Hill is the best place to observe the sunrise view, Annapurna Mountain ranges, and other snowy peaks.

 Selecting the Annapurna Base Camp trek is like doing two treks simultaneously since Machhapuchhre Base Camp is on the way to ABC.
 Moreover, the deepest gorge, Kali Gandaki, escorts this trek.
 This trek could be difficult for some trekkers, but it is worthwhile.

 3: Kanchenjunga Base Camp

 Kanchenjunga is uncovered on the far eastern side of Nepal and is preserved under the Kanchenjunga Conservation Area Project.
 And Mount Kanchenjunga is one of the world’s most beautiful peaks.
-And the word Kanchenjunga is a word from the Tibetan language, which means “Five gems of The Great Snow”, which embodies the five summits as gold, silver, precious stones, Grain and the Holy Scriptures.
+Kanchenjunga is a word from the Tibetan language, which means “Five gems of The Great Snow”, which embodies the five summits as gold, silver, precious stones, Grain and the Holy Scriptures.